Half Board (+1)

 - Explore the Sahara Desert with a camel ride & traditional overnight camp stay.

-- Spend a half-day walking the Tizi n’Tichka Mountain Pass in the Atlas Mountains.
+- Spend some time walking along the Todgha River in the Atlas Mountains.

 - Drive through Dades Valley & along the famous ‘Road of 1,000 Kasbahs’.

 - All breakfasts, 1 lunch & 8 dinners included